Optalert revolutionises pharmaceutical research with in-clinic test for wakefulness.

 Optalert’s technology enhances clinical testing by offering pharmaceutical researchers an objective, measurable and real-time scale of drowsiness in addition to the alternative wakefulness, common outcomes and/or side effects measured in pharmaceutical drug trials.

-A highly sensitive LED camera fitted in Optalert’s glasses tracks eyelid movement, speed and blink frequency at a rate of 500 times per second.
+A highly sensitive LED fitted in Optalert’s glasses tracks eyelid movement, speed and blink frequency at a rate of 500 times per second.

 Results are then converted into the Johns Drowsiness Scale (JDS), a 10-point scale (0 = highly alert, 10 = highly drowsy) measuring drowsiness and wakefulness, developed by Optalert founding director and creator of the Epworth Sleepiness Scale (ESS), Dr Murray Johns.